bnaucler/gambot/README.md

   -t	dump tournament data
 ```

+## Tool - clean.sh
+Removes pidfile, all logs and databases from the `data/` directory.
+Invoke with `-force` for a more aggressive approach.
+(Use with caution.)

 ## Contributing
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for best practices and information on how to get involved in the project.
 Pull requests welcome!